ProgramCOVID-19 Federal Assistance e311

 May cities expend ARP funds to support events aimed at economic recovery, including tourism or supporting small businesses?

-A CSLFRF recipient may provide aid to support the safe reopening of businesses in the tourism, travel and hospitality industries and to districts that were closed during the COVID-19 public health emergency.”
+A CSLFRF recipient may provide aid to impacted industries, such as tourism, travel, and hospitality industries, to respond to the negative economic impacts of the pandemic.
+In the Final Rule, Treasury clarifies that aid to impacted industries should be limited to “businesses, attractions, business districts, and Tribal development districts that were operating prior to the pandemic and affected by required closures and other efforts to contain the pandemic.”
 A recipient may also provide aid to support a “planned expansion or upgrade of tourism, travel and hospitality facilities delayed due to the pandemic.”

 - Improvements to ventilation;

 - Provision of masks or personal protective equipment; and